Avoid Queue Jumping

 Even with the syntax improvements of using GCD introduced in Swift 3, having these GCD calls littered in our code acts as an interruption to its normal flow making the code harder to read, debug and test.

-The above queue-jumping code is littered throughout our code because a lot of the 3rd party code we interact with doesn't guarantee the queue their callbacks happen on.
-So if that callback is triggering a UI update, then we need to wrap that UI update code in a GCD block like shown above.
+The above queue-jumping code is littered throughout our code because a lot of the 3rd party code we interact with doesn't guarantee the queue on which their callbacks happen.
+So if that callback is triggering a UI update, then we need to wrap that UI update code in a GCD block, like shown above.
 Things can get messy very quickly.

 However, in the code that we write, we can avoid this queue-jumping by ensuring that the queue any callbacks are called on is known and configurable.